springernature/frontend-toolkits/context/design-tokens/README.md

 ```bash
 npm run tokens:clean-all
 ```
-To delete all of the generated `scss` files from the brand context folders, run:
+To delete all of the generated `scss` files from the theme brand context folders, run:
 ```bash
 npm run tokens:clean-context
 ```
-To delete all of the generated `scss` files from the default brand context folder, run:
+To delete all of the generated `scss` files from the default themes brand context folder, run:
 ```bash
 npm run tokens:clean-default
 ```
-To delete all of the generated `scss` files from the Nature brand context folder, run:
+To delete all of the generated `scss` files from the Nature themes brand context folder, run:
 ```bash
 npm run tokens:clean-nature
 ```
-To delete all of the generated `scss` files from the Springer brand context folder, run:
+To delete all of the generated `scss` files from the Springer themes brand context folder, run:
 ```bash
 npm run tokens:clean-springer
 ```
-To delete all of the generated `scss` files from the Springer Nature brand context folder, run:
+To delete all of the generated `scss` files from the Springer Nature themes brand context folder, run:
 ```bash
 npm run tokens:clean-springe-rnature
 ```